swang153/development/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Organization of components
-How data is passed down through components
-How the user trigger state changes

 # Organization of components
 * Cart.js: This class models the shopping cart which is a list of the products the customer has added to their cart.
 It also updates the total price of the items in the cart.
 * Filter.js: This class contains the filtering and sorting selectors and calls on the props to pass in the filter/sort that the user selected.